chinamike65/hugo-tuolesi/content/book3/book3en.md

 11

-Master Tsongkhapa's father often recited "Manjushri's True Name Sutra".
+Master Tsongkhapa's father often recited "A Concert of Names of Manjushri".
 Before the birth of the master, he dreamt of a great virtue, saying that he came from Wutai Mountain in the Han Dynasty and stayed with him, and then various auspicious signs appeared one after another.

-All this shows that Master Tsongkhapa is the true reincarnation of Manjushri.
+All this shows that Master Tsongkhapa is a true emanation of Manjushri.

 The master was given the five novice precepts at the age of three.
 At the age of seven, he was sent to the Xia Qiong Monastery of the Kadam School by his family.
 He took the secret name of Lobsang Drakpa, and later took the novice vows.
-In 1409, the master established Ganden Monastery, and on the foundation of the Kadam School, the Gelug School was established.
+In 1409, Master Tsongkhapa established Ganden Monastery, and on the foundation of the Kadam School, the Gelug School was established.

 The master studied with many teachers in his life, and these masters belonged to different sects.
 The master gathered the heads of various schools, and after assiduous study, he gradually revealed many unparalleled talents.

-In a dharma conference, Master **Shuofuwuhan** explained 15 treatises at the same time, for three consecutive months without interruption; two books were finished early, and another two were added immediately.
+In a dharma conference, Master explained 15 treatises at the same time, for three consecutive months without interruption; two books were finished early, and another two were added immediately.
 A total of 17 treatises were lectured on during the dharma conference.
 At another Dharma conference, he lectured on twenty-one great treatises on the same day.

 There was even a marvelous event in which twenty-nine great treatises were simultaneously lectured at the Dharma conference, which was admirable.
 These wonderful lectures had never taken place before in India or Tibet.